EPCCed/tesseract-docs/user-guide/development.rst

 for examples of how to run jobs compiled against the different MPI libraries.

-**Remember:** by default, all compilers produce dynamic executables on Cirrus.
+**Remember:** by default, all compilers produce dynamic executables on Tesseract.
 This means that you must load the same modules at runtime (usually in your job submission script) as you have loaded at compile time.

 Using SGI MPT